dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 .. _compute_GO_Index:

-.. list-table:: Table 12.1 Variables, levels, and weights used to compute the GO Index.
+.. list-table:: Variables, levels, and weights used to compute the GO Index.
   :widths: auto
   :header-rows: 2